Arqa

 Arqa (عرقا; 𒅕𒋡𒋫) is a Lebanese village near Miniara in Akkar Governorate, Lebanon, 22 km northeast of Tripoli, near the coast.

 The town was a notable city-state during the Iron Age.
-The city of Irqata sent 10,000 soldiers to the coalition against the Assyrian king in the Battle of Qarqar.
+The city of Irqata sent 10,000 soldiers to the coalition against the Assyrian king in the Battle of Qarqar in 853 BC.
 The former bishopric became a double Catholic titular see (Latin and Maronite).
 The Roman Emperor Alexander Severus was born there.
 It is significant for the Tell Arqa, an archaeological site that goes back to Neolithic times, and during the Crusades there was a strategically significant castle.

 Names

 It is mentioned in Antiquity in the Amarna letters of Egypt-(as Irqata), as well as in Assyrian documents.

 The Roman town was named Caesarea-ad-Libanum (of Lebanon/Phoenicia) or Arca Caesarea.

 History

 Early Bronze

 In the Early Bronze IV, the Akkar Plain had three major sites in Tell Arqa, Tell Kazel, and Tell Jamous.
 The cultural focus had been towards the south and southern Levant, but now changed with more influence from Inner Syria and the use of copper.